marikasanuki/Ingenious/README.md

 ## Future Features

-* Search
+* Search option to find tracks
-* "FEATURED" landing page that links to individual article pages (article index page)
+* "FEATURED" section (articles index) on landing page that links to individual article pages
-* Individual article pages (article show pages)
+* Individual article pages (articles show pages)

-Not for commercial use.
-I do not own the rights to any featured music or lyrics.
+_Not for commercial use.
+I do not own the rights to any featured music or lyrics._